20 Best Places to Visit in the South of France

-Today, Cassis is a recreational getaway for residents of Marseille.
+Today, Cassis is a recreational getaway for residents of Marseilles.
 It's an equally enticing destination for travelers who appreciate the charm of a small seaside town.
-For those who would like to visit Marseille, Cassis, and the Calanques in one day, the Provence Sightseeing Tour is the perfect option.
+For those who would like to visit Marseilles, Cassis, and the Calanques in one day, the Provence Sightseeing Tour is the perfect option.

 13. Ancient Roman Monuments & Archaeological Sites